 The flexibility of holding a memorial service, as the deceased’s body is not present, means it can be held at any time after the death.
 A cremation memorial can be held immediately after the cremation, or a period of time can elapse.
 Sometimes families find it be easier to plan for, and have time to grieve, before holding a memorial service.

 Being able to take time, and coordinate gathering together those you wish to invite, can lead to a more meaningful service.

 Where can you hold a cremation memorial service?

 A memorial service can be held wherever you choose, or feel was significant to the deceased.
 It can be at a place of worship, or a graveside service.
 Alternatively, you can be imaginative and host a service somewhere more unconventional.
-Some families conduct a memorial service as part of an ash-scattering, and therefore opt to have the memorial service outdoors.
+Some families conduct a memorial service as part of an ash-scattering and therefore opt to have the memorial service outdoors.

 What elements make up a memorial service?

 I would dare to say there is no set format to how a memorial service should be conducted.
-However, it is considered customary to deliver a eulogy, pay tribute to the life of the deceased, and conduct some form of final disposition of the remains.
+However, it is considered customary to deliver a eulogy, pay tribute to the life of the deceased, and conduct some form of the final disposition of the remains.

 There are many other elements that can form part of a memorial service, including photo boards, slideshows, video, and music.
-These days families are also choosing to hold memorial services that are Life Celebration events that can involve dove, lantern or butterfly releases as a final tribute and metaphorical symbol.
+These days families are also choosing to hold memorial services that are Life Celebration events that can involve dove, lantern, or butterfly releases as a final tribute and metaphorical symbol.
 Guests can all be asked to wear something, or a color, that was special to the deceased.